Liagos/Vehicle-Detection/README.md

 # Vehicle Detection

 This repository contains the code for the project "**Vehicle Detection**".
-The goal of this project is to detect vehicles on a highway using image processing techniques.
+The goal of this project is to detect vehicles on a highway from real-time video frames using image processing techniques.

 The repository is organised as follows:
 - `Traffic_PyCharm_V2.py` is used to open the camera stream and detect the vehciles.